 The dangers of not understanding cholesterol

-Americans with high cholesterol often are unaware of how to manage their potentially deadly condition, according to a new study conducted by the American Heart Association (AHA).
+Americans with high cholesterol often are unaware of how to manage their potentially deadly condition, according to a study conducted by the American Heart Association (AHA).
 The survey was conducted as part of the AHA’s Check.
 Change.
-Control.
-Cholesterol initiative.
+Control. cholesterol initiative.

-Nearly one in three American adults has high levels of LDL (bad) cholesterol, according to AHG statistics.
-And, too much cholesterol puts people at risk for heart disease and stroke, two leading causes of death in the United States.
+Nearly one in three American adults has high levels of LDL (bad) cholesterol, according to AHA statistics.
+And, too much cholesterol puts people at risk for heart disease and stroke, two leading causes of death in the U.S.

 According to the survey results, 82 percent of the participants knew of a link between cholesterol and risk for heart disease and stroke, and almost 90 percent of people with high cholesterol said they understood the importance of managing their cholesterol.
 But, many were confused (39 percent), discouraged (44 percent) and not confident (45 percent) about their ability to do so.

 These people felt particularly uninformed about what their target body weight should be, the differences between the types of cholesterol – LDL (bad) vs. HDL (good) – and cholesterol management goals.

 “These results point out a serious gap between knowing something, like high cholesterol, is bad and knowing what to do about it,” says Dr. Lubna Piracha, an Advocate Medical Group cardiologist on staff at Advocate South Suburban Hospital in Hazel Crest, Ill.
 “Physicians and patients need to do a better job of working together to turn test results into actions that will benefit the patients.”

 Dr. Piracha points out that the survey also exposed that many people aren’t even taking the first step toward managing their cholesterol levels.
 She points to the fact that among all respondents, 47 percent of them hadn’t had their cholesterol checked in the past year.
 And, even those with high cholesterol reported not having their cholesterol checked in the past year.